How To Smoke Chicken Quarters On A Pit Boss (6 Simple Steps)

-Few can resist the taste of smoked chicken.
-The combination of crispy chicken skin and smoky flavor is irresistible.
+Few can resist my Pit Boss chicken quarters; the combination of crispy chicken skin and smoky flavor is irresistible.

-Yet, the time and effort needed to smoke a whole bird can be off-putting.
-That’s where chicken quarters come in, they are quick, easy, and delicious!
+The time and effort needed to smoke a bird can be off-putting.
+That’s where chicken quarters come in—they are quick, easy, and delicious!
+They are perfect if you’re cooking for a group, as the meat is already portioned.
+They are also great for a weeknight meal, as they come together quickly.

 However some people struggle with the chicken coming out dry!
 So make sure you follow my steps below for succulent juicy chicken every time!